Coffee Machine Fire Safety

 - Appliance fires may also be caused by something beyond your control, in which case smoke alarms and heat detectors are essential in keeping you safe by raising the alarm in the event of a fire.
 There should be a minimum of one alarm/detector per floor, especially in areas where a fire could start.
 And most important, make sure they are tested regularly.

-Using your coffee machine safely
+Using it safely

 - The coffee machine must only be used by or under the supervision of a responsible adult.
 Use and store the coffee machine well out of reach of children